 Session segments are subsets of the sessions that occurred on your site or app: for example, all the sessions that originated from a particular advertising campaign.

 Set up conditions

 Conditions tell Analytics what data to include in or exclude from the segment.
 To define a condition, you select the data you want to evaluate, choose a comparison operator, then provide a value or range of values.
 For example, for a segment of users in North America, you'd create a user segment and select the Country ID dimension, use the is one of operator, then provide the values "US," "CA," and "MX."

 Types of conditions

 Dimension conditions let you build segments based on evaluating dimension values related to your users, such as demographics, geography, and technology.

-Event conditions allow you to create segments based on particular details about one or more events.
+Event conditions let you create segments based on particular details about one or more events.
 You can include any event parameters sent with the event when it is logged.
 For example, you can evaluate a level_start event's “level number” or “level name” parameters.
 (Learn more about Google Analytics 4 events in the gtag.js reference).